patternfly/patternfly/README.md

-# PatternFly 5
+# PatternFly

 ## Install

 - This assumes an environment is already set up for npm packages - if not, please use npm init following the steps at [https://docs.npmjs.com/getting-started/using-a-package.json](https://docs.npmjs.com/getting-started/using-a-package.json).
 - run `npm install @patternfly/patternfly --save`

-When you install PatternFly 5, the package includes:
+When you install PatternFly, the package includes:

 - a single file for the entire compiled library: `node_modules/@patternfly/patternfly/patternfly.css`
 - individual files with each component compiled separately: `node_modules/@patternfly/patternfly/<ComponentName>/styles.css`